-Under IRC section 1031, a taxpayer is allowed to postpone the recognition of gain on the disposition of qualifying realty by the acquisition of replacement real property that will be later identified and purchased within a specific period of time.
-Structured properly, this deferred or nonsimultaneous exchange is essentially a subsequent tax-free rollover of the equity on the property being relinquished.
-By reinvesting the equity (as long as there is as much debt on the new property as the mortgage payoff on the disposed realty), capital gains tax and any IRC section 1250 unrecaptured gain taxable at the 25% rate can be completely avoided.
-This will occur even when there is a liability-over-basis problem (i.e., when the outstanding principal balance of the mortgage on the property exceeds the realty’s adjusted tax basis).
-In evaluating a deferred realty exchange, the existence of certain tax attributes such as any carryovers (NOL, capital loss, or passive activity losses) needs to be reviewed because their availability may preclude the necessity of using section 1031 for all or part of the transaction.
+Under IRC section 1031, a taxpayer is allowed to postpone or defer the taxes on the gain resulting from sale of qualifying real estate by acquiring replacement real property that is identified and purchased within a specific period of time.
+Structured properly, this deferred exchange is essentially a subsequent tax-free rollover of the equity (and debt) on the property being relinquished.
+By reinvesting the equity and acquiring as much debt on the new property as the mortgage payoff on the disposed real estate, capital gains tax and any IRC section 1250 unrecaptured gain taxable can be completely avoided.
+This occurs even when there is a liability-over-basis problem (i.e., when the outstanding principal balance of the mortgage on the property exceeds the realty’s adjusted tax basis).
+In evaluating an exchange, the existence of certain tax attributes such as any carryovers (NOL, capital loss, or passive activity losses) needs to be reviewed because their availability may preclude the necessity of using section 1031 for all or part of the transaction.

-Tax deferral under IRC section 1031 does not include any recapture of tax credits (e.g., low-income housing or rehabilitation credits) that may be applicable if the property being exchanged has not been held for the requisite holding period (15 years for the low-income housing credit).
+Under IRC section 1031, an exchange does not include any recapture of tax credits (e.g., low-income housing or rehabilitation credits) that may be applicable if the property being exchanged has not been held for the requisite holding period (15 years for the low-income housing credit).

-Qualifying property is broadly defined, for both the property being transferred and that received, as realty used for investment or business purposes.
+Qualifying property is broadly defined, for both the relinquished and replacement property: real estate used for investment or business purposes.

-Consequently, investment realty (held for either appreciation or rental) can be exchanged for real property used in a trade or business.
-Partial realty interests such as conservation easements and perpetual mineral or oil rights are exchangeable with other types of realty (including a land contract in which equitable title has been transferred), even a lease with at least 30 years remaining (including renewal options) can be exchanged for a fee-simple interest in realty.
+Consequently, investment real estate (held for either appreciation or for rental) can be exchanged for real property used in a trade or business.
+Partial interests such as TIC’s, DST’s, conservation easements and perpetual mineral or oil rights are exchangeable with other types of real property (including a land contract in which equitable title has been transferred).
+Even properties with 30 years remaining on the lease can be exchanged for a fee-simple interest in real estate.

 If non-like-kind property is received (including any debt relief at the end of the exchange), there will be partial gain recognition; there is no all-or-nothing requirement of rolling over all of the equity and existing debt to the replacement realty.